South Forsyth High School: Marching band

 The South Forsyth War Eagle Marching Band is an extracurricular program in which band students can join and perform.
+The current director of all South Forsyth Bands is Nathaniel Hughes.
 It consists of roughly 150 members who specialize in wind instruments, percussion, and color guard.
-The program's past shows include the following: K The Phenomenon (2020), Dies Irae (2021), Medusa (2022), [IM]PERFECT (2023), Web of Shadows (2024) and their current show, Element 79 (2025).
-They have been awarded the title of superior at various marching band competitions, as well as the titles of Grand Champion and recipient of the Randall Coleman Award for Musical Excellence for their show Dies Irae at the White Columns Invitational in Milton, Georgia, as well as scoring highly at Music For All Affiliate Shows.
+The program's past shows include the following: K The Phenomenon (2020), Dies Irae (2021), Medusa (2022), [IM]PERFECT (2023), Web of Shadows (2024), Element 79 (2025), and their current show, On Time (2026).
+They have been awarded the title of superior at various marching band competitions, as well as the titles of grand champion and recipient of the Randall Coleman Award for Musical Excellence for their show Dies Irae at the White Columns Invitational in Milton, Georgia, as well as scoring highly at Music for All Affiliate Shows.
 The marching band has also attended and performed at the Bands of America (BOA) Ballad Health East Tennessee Regional 2024 in Johnson City, Tennessee, on October 19, 2024.